Portal about bathroom renovation. Useful tips

 Neuter gender - Neuter gender

-The English gender is the most contested grammatical category of the noun among linguists.
-Formally, there is no gender in English.
-It is believed that the category of gender in the English language finally disappeared already by the end of the Middle English period (mid 11th - late 15th centuries).
-There is no such abundance of rules as in Russian.
-Almost all generic differentiation is reduced to the designation of the biological sex by lexical and derivational means.
+English gender is the most contested grammatical noun category among linguists.
+There is no formal gender in English.
+It is believed that the category of gender in English completely disappeared by the end of the Middle English period (mid-11th - late 15th centuries).
+There is not such an abundance of rules as in the Russian language.
+Almost all gender differentiation comes down to the designation of biological sex by lexical and word-formation means.

-However, there are some provisions regarding the gender of English nouns:
+However, there are some rules regarding the gender of English nouns:

-1. Animated nouns (in this context, this concept refers only to a person) are feminine or masculine, depending on their gender and can be replaced by personal pronouns he / she.
+1. Animate nouns (in this context this concept refers only to a person) have a feminine or masculine gender depending on their gender and can be replaced by the personal pronouns he/she.

 His father is a builder.
 His father is a builder.